Skip to content

 BACKGROUND TO THE PROJECT

-Although progress has been made in Ghana in recent years, it remains the case that only around a third of the country’s waste makes it to landfill.
-At the same time, some 85 per cent of workers are employed in the informal sector, which also plays an important role in collecting waste and selling reusable materials.
-The people who work as collectors and recyclers are rarely organised, making it hard for them to sell sizeable and reliable volumes of reusable materials at fair prices.
+Although Ghana has made progress in recent years, only around a third of the country’s waste makes it to landfills.
+At the same time, some 85 per cent of workers are employed in the informal sector, including a large number of waste pickers, who collect waste and sell the reusable materials.
+These low-skilled workers are rarely organised and have few qualifications, however.
+It is difficult for them to collect and sell sizeable volumes of reusable materials and their earnings remain low.

 Something needs to be done about this, as the growing mountains of waste are endangering human health and the environment at a time when unemployment in the country is high.
-This has led Ghana to discover the potential of collaborating with the informal sector.
-If more collectors of reusable materials were to band together, they could work more professionally and earn more money.
+This has led Ghana to discover the potential of collaborating with the informal sector: if more waste collectors were to band together and cooperate with the local authorities and the private sector, they could be more professional and earn more money.

 The collectors have mainly focused on metals and e-waste up until now.
 Plastic waste, by contrast, which is polluting the environment across the whole country, has been seen as unattractive.
-This is where pilot projects run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH have come in.
-These have been implemented in the Ghanaian capital Accra as well as in Kumasi, its second-largest city.
-A sustainable business concept for collecting and processing PET bottles has been trialled, with the informal collectors now gathering up around a tonne of PET a week and preparing it for recycling.
+This is where pilot projects funded by the state government of North Rhine-Westphalia (NRW) have come in.
+These projects have trialled the collection and recycling of PET bottles in cooperation with the informal sector in the capital Accra and in Kumasi.
+The follow-on project built on the results of the pilot projects and was designed to extend the impact.

 PROJECT OBJECTIVE